antoniocosentino/flaviobot/README.md

 ![Scores](screenshots/scores.png)

 In case there are winners, the updated chart will be revealed.
-Otherwise the bot will just communicate that nobody guessed the right word.
+Otherwise, the bot will just communicate that nobody guessed the right word.

 ![No Winners](screenshots/no-winners.png)